What to pack for a cycle tour – Bicycle touring gear list

 Are you planning a weekend getaway on your bike or a longer bicycle tour?
-My comprehensive bicycle touring gear list includes packing solutions, camping gear, clothes and tools I have tested in my six years of bike travel.
+My comprehensive bicycle touring gear list includes packing solutions, camping gear, clothing, and tools that I have tested over my six years of bike travel.

 Damn it, I stay at home and don’t go anywhere, I think every time I start packing for a bike tour.
 If hell exists, I am convinced that’s what it looks like – packing, decision-making, and trying to stuff everything into the panniers.

-The silent voice in my head keeps telling me: you have forgotten about something!
-I run around looking for things and then face decision paralysis, determining what to leave and pack.
+The silent voice in my head keeps telling me: You have forgotten about something!
+I run around looking for things and then face decision paralysis, trying to determine what to leave and pack.
 Weeping and gnashing of teeth.

-Below, you can find my personal list of things I pack for my bike tours and some recommendations of the gear I use and am happy with.
-There is no one-size-fits-all, so you must find your perfect set-up.
+Below, you can find my list of things I pack for bike tours, along with some recommendations for the gear I use and am happy with.
+There is no one-size-fits-all – this list can only serve as inspiration for finding what works best for you.

 This post may contain affiliate links and I may earn a small commission when you purchase products by clicking on the links (at no additional cost to you).
 It will help me keep working on this blog.
 Thank you for your support!